Life is full of questions. Sometimes they are important questions we need to answer so that we can make the most out of the time we’ve been given.

 It seems like fifteen years ago, there were lots of things crowding my vision: desires for more stuff and more money, pressures from church and family, expectations that I put on myself.
 I would often lie in bed at night, berating myself for whatever mistakes I had made during the day.
 I worried that I wasn’t pleasing to God or others.
 I worried a lot.

 I still make mistakes.
-Sometimes the same ones.
+Sometimes the same ones I’ve been making for years.
 And my conscience still pricks when there’s unresolved conflict.
 Don’t get me wrong.
 I have not “arrived”.
 I still worry.

-I think the difference is maybe some age, but I think it’s also making different things my priorities.
+I think the difference is maybe something to do with age and maturity, but I think it’s also making different things my priorities.
 We will never be rich in the world’s eyes — or at least by American standards.
 I’ve been hurt enough by church, family, and friends to realize that God’s opinion matters far more than theirs.

 And I think and hope and pray that I’m learning that God is better than I ever really thought He was.